ThunderboltDev/Storm-Dropper/README.md

 2. Anti Debug
 3. Anti Analysis
 4. Anti VM
+5. Drops in %TEMP%

+## Features Coming Soon!
+1. Add EXE's to exclusions
+2. Disable Defender
+3. Report Code Errors To You VIA Telegram

 ## How To Use
 Download the Code as a ZIP File and once you open the sln project go to program.cs and then go down to till you see the part